 - Market St. – Known for it’s wood burning brick oven serving Neapolitan-style pizza, Market St. is a favorite amongst locals and visitors.
 Their menu showcases contemporary Italian cuisine serving the freshest and finest ingredients.

 - Foster Coach House Tavern – This landmark of Rhinbeck NY has been around since 1890.
 With so much history in one place, it’s no wonder it is a favorite of local and visitors alike.
 Serving up American cuisine, this is the perfect place to create lasting memories.

-If you love farmer’s markets as much as I do, a visit to the Rhinebeck Farmer’s Market is a must.
+If you love farmers markets as much as I do, a visit to the Rhinebeck Farmer’s Market is a must.
 Taking place every Sunday from May through December, the market takes place rain or shine and is a beloved event that locals and visitors both enjoy.
 This is one of the best seasonal things to do in Rhinebeck NY.

 #7: Visit Wilderstein Historic Site